James Dobb

+James "Dobby" Dobb (born 2 January 1972) is an English former professional motocross racer.
+He competed in the Motocross World Championships from 1988 to 1992 and the AMA Motocross Championships from 1993 to 1996, before returning to the Motocross World Championships from 1997 to 2004.
+He is most prominent for winning the FIM 125cc Motocross World Championship in 2001.

 Biography

-Born into a motocross family, Dobb excelled at youth level, winning a host of domestic and European youth motocross titles.
+Dobb was born into a motocross family in Derby, England on 2 January 1972.
+He excelled at youth level, winning a host of domestic and European youth motocross titles.
 He turned professional in 1987, aged 15, signing a contract with the factory Cagiva team, widely acclaimed as a future world champion.
 In 1989, he won his first major adult title, the British 125cc Motocross championship, winning the 250cc category in 1990.

-In 1992, he was offered the chance to race in America, for the Pro-Circuit Kawasaki team, headed by Mitch Payton.
+In 1992, he was offered the chance to race in America, for the Pro Circuit-Kawasaki team, headed by Mitch Payton.
 During his five-year stint in America, Dobb would race for Pro-Circuit Kawasaki, Suzuki America and the Honda of Troy team.
-Whilst not winning any major titles, he was one of the series' top riders, winning an AMA National at Southwick.
+Dobb won his first AMA race at the 1993 125cc Unadilla National in New Berlin, New York, defeating Jeremy McGrath and Jeff Emig.